Crowd4SDG/crowdnalysis/README.md

 `$ pip install crowdnalysis`

-`CmdStanPy` will be installed as a dependency, however, this package requires the installation of the `CmdStan` command-line interface too.
+`CmdStanPy` will be installed automatically as a dependency.
+However, this package requires the installation of the `CmdStan` command-line interface too.
 This can be done via executing the `install_cmdstan` utility that comes with `CmdStanPy`.
-See the package [docs](https://mc-stan.org/cmdstanpy/installation.html) for  more information.
+See related [docs](https://mc-stan.org/cmdstanpy/installation.html) for  more information.

 `$ install_cmdstan`

-Use the package in the code:
+Use the package in code:

 `>>> import crowdnalysis`